-- A. Effluent may be used for irrigation provided that, at a minimum, it shall meet secondary treatment standards prior to use. - B. The effluent may only be utilized subsurface. - C. Application of the effluent resulting in standing or ponding of the effluent, whether liquid or frozen, shall be prohibited.
-The application of effluent shall not result in the effluent leaving the application area. - D. Irrigation systems shall have no cross connections, direct or indirect, with potable water systems. - E. All irrigation systems shall be pressure dosed to assure an even distribution and loading of effluent throughout the application area.
+A. Effluent used for irrigation shall meet secondary treatment standards.

+B. The effluent may only be utilized subsurface.

+C. Application of the effluent resulting in standing or ponding of the effluent, whether liquid or frozen, shall be prohibited.
+The application of effluent shall not result in the effluent leaving the application area.

+D. Irrigation systems shall have no cross connections, direct or indirect, with potable water systems.

+E. All irrigation systems shall be pressure dosed to assure an even distribution and loading of effluent throughout the application area.

-- F. All parts of the reuse system shall be protected from freezing. - G. Effluent shall be contained on the permitted property. - H. The effluent shall be applied to a suitable landscaped area. - I. Secondary treated and disinfected effluent may be used for toilet flushing or fire suppression with department approval.
+F. All parts of the reuse system shall be protected from freezing.

+G. Effluent shall be contained on the permitted property.

+H. The effluent shall be applied to a suitable landscaped area.

+I. Secondary treated and disinfected effluent may be used for toilet flushing or fire suppression with department approval.

+J. Setback requirements for irrigation systems shall meet the requirements of 20.7.3.302 NMAC except for the following:

+(1) property lines, 2 feet for disposal area; and

+(2) building or structure, 2 feet for disposal area.